 This study aims to examine the impact of GST rate and its complexity on consumer awareness and consumer perception towards re-implementation of GST.
-Subsequently, the association between consumer awareness as well as consumer perception and consumer spending behaviour is investigated.
-We also study the mediating effect of both consumer awareness and consumer
+Subsequently, the association between consumer awareness as well as consumer perception and consumer

-Additionally, our results demonstrate that consumer perception towards GST re-introduction has a strong and significant impact on consumer spending behaviour among Malaysians.
-The public perceives that the prices of goods and services would increase with the imposition of GST.
+Additionally, our results demonstrate that consumer perception towards GST re $introduction \, has a strong \, and \, significant \, impact$ on consumer spending behaviour among Malaysians.
+The general public perceives that the prices of goods and services would increase with the imposition of GST.
 Despite most respondents agree to the notion that GST increases government tax revenue, they perceive GST as a tax system that could bring about heavy burdens to the people.
 If GST is re-implemented in Malaysia, many Malaysians plan to be more prudent in their daily spending by purchasing only essential items.
 As reported by Sharma and Singhvi (2018) and Zabri, Ahmad, and He (2016), consumer perception is a key factor influencing consumer spending patterns.
 Moreover, a moderate and significant relationship is discovered between consumer awareness towards GST and consumer spending behaviour.
 As Malaysians are aware that they will need to pay for GST on most goods and services in the future, their spending behaviour changes.
 Our result is line with some previous studies such as Ansari, Ansari, Ghori, and Kazi (2019) and Siddique and Hossain (2018) who highlight the importance of awareness in affecting personal consumption behaviour.
 Interestingly, consumer awareness is found mediating the relationship between tax rate and its complexity and consumer spending behaviour, but not consumer perception.
 This has proven that consumer awareness towards GST re-implementation is of paramount importance in explaining how Malaysians spend their money on goods and services.
 The role of consumer awareness as a crucial mediator is supported by Iram, Bilal, and Latif (2021) and Sulaiman, Mat, and Abd Ghani (2018).